Name-Not-Included-Studios/bird-api-content/blog/week1.md

 # API Introduction

 This is where we begin writing the API, at this point the plan is to just *make it work* the best we can.
+This means that any best practices and conventions are out the window until I have a working prototype.
-We chose to write it in Kotlin as this would provide access to the neo4j
+We chose to write it in Kotlin as this would provide access to the neo4j.

 I started by following a [Spring Boot for GraphQL](https://docs.spring.io/spring-graphql/docs/current/reference/html/) tutorial.
 This got me up and running, [this article](https://www.baeldung.com/spring-graphql) by baeldung was also very useful, especially the [source code](https://github.com/eugenp/tutorials/tree/master/spring-boot-modules/spring-boot-graphql).